 We get a lot of things wrong, we need a lot of do-overs, but never where loving you is concerned.

-Checking in with you about missing homework that’s dragging your grade into the mud: that’s love.
+Checking in with you about missing homework that’s dragging your grade into the mud?
+That’s love.
 That’s parenting.

-Insisting you pitch in and do some chores to help make this household hum; that’s love.
+Insisting you pitch in and do some chores to help make this household hum?
+That’s love.
 That’s parenting.

-Limiting your use of the tiny computers you hold in your hands (that we PAY FOR!) that ruin the C-curves in your necks and give you access to the whole of the frightening and hurtful world so that you can rest your brain & lower your anxiety level?
+Limiting your use of the tiny computers you hold in your hands (that we PAY FOR!) that ruin the C-curves in your necks and give you access to the whole of the frightening and hurtful world so that you can rest your brain and lower your anxiety level?

 So much love and parenting in that.

-Telling you no, even if we don’t need to, for the sake of not giving you everything you ever desire for the very brief time you desire it (before it’s tossed aside and forgotten about): that too is love, and parenting.
+Telling you no, even if we don’t need to, for the sake of not giving you everything you ever desire for the very brief time you desire it (before it’s tossed aside and forgotten about)?
+That too is love, and parenting.

-Holding you accountable, insisting that you learn it’s not the mistakes you make, it’s what you do right after that counts; yep, also love, also parenting.
+Holding you accountable, insisting that you learn it’s not the mistakes you make, it’s what you do right after that counts?
+Yep, also love, also parenting.

 Having rules, setting boundaries, creating expectations?
 Then painstakingly and consistently enforcing all of the above?
 Oodles of love and parenting in that.

-The desire to see you become humble and kind, generous and inclusive, forgiving, capable, motivated, ambitious, self-sufficient, free-thinking adults that know right from wrong, who own up to it if you falter… that’s love.
+The desire to see you become humble and kind, generous and inclusive, forgiving, capable, motivated, ambitious, self-sufficient, free-thinking adults that know right from wrong, who own up to it if you falter?
+That’s love.
 That’s parenting.

-Taking the easier road by turning the other cheek, ignoring you, failing to guide you & shape you?
+Taking the easier road by turning the other cheek, ignoring you, failing to guide you and shape you?
 Or succumbing to the heart-wrenching worry that you won’t like us anymore if we exercise discipline when it’s warranted?
 Giving up or quitting on you?